eddycharly/terraform-provider-kops/website/docs/index.md

 Currently using KOPS `v1.18.2` and compatible with terraform `0.12` and higher.

-**NOTE**: For now, provisioning the network is not supported.
+!> For now, provisioning the network is not supported.
 The network must be created separately and given to the provider through cluster attribute `network_id` and subnets attributes `provider_id`.